 Simply put, an agile epic is a collection of smaller user stories that describe a large work item.
 Consider an epic a large user story.
-For example, epics are often used to describe a new feature or bigger piece of functionality to be developed.
+For example, epics are often used to describe a new product feature or bigger piece of functionality to be developed.

 An epic is the top informational level in an agile backlog.
 It contains several user stories and each user story in turn contains all the tasks required for implementation.

-Agile Epics are mostly used when a piece of work is too big to be delivered in a single sprint or iteration.
+Agile epics are mostly used when a piece of work is too big to be delivered in a single sprint or iteration.
 If you use an epic to group your user stories for a new feature, it is easy to keep track of progress and know what percentage of work is completed versus outstanding.

 Epics are usually written and maintained by the product owner or product manager.